This webpage contains affiliate links. See more details here.

 We especially love Erboristeria De Herbore (Via del Proconsolo 43R), a shop that we found after stepping out of the Bargello Museum.
 This shop offers everything natural, from cosmetics (shampoos, body washes, face creams, organic essential oils) to perfumes and health food products.
 We loved their nicely wrapped natural soaps (with amazing scents) and bought a few as gifts.
 The lady who works there was amazingly friendly.

-Like stepping into a museum, the Officina Profumo-Farmaceutica di Santa Maria Novella (located at Via della Scala, 16, near the train station) welcomes visitors with an enchanting aroma.
+Like stepping into a museum, the Officina Profumo-Farmaceutica di Santa Maria Novella (located at Via della Scala, 16, near the train station; near the Alba Palace Hotel) welcomes visitors with an enchanting aroma.
 Inside, you'll discover an array of offerings - from perfumes and oils to skincare products, soaps, and herbal remedies.
 Every scent is available for sampling, and the professional, attentive staff stands ready to help.
 It's the perfect destination for luxury cosmetic gifts (we love Acqua della, featuring its delightful citrusy notes layered over a musk base).

 L'Erbolario is a cute store in Via del Corso 23R, offering a great selection of natural cosmetics at reasonable prices.
 You can take your time and slowly look through the products here, while staff is friendly and super helpful (ask the help if you need).
 Here you can buy a quality facial cream, body lotion or a fragrance - can choose from a variety of scents.
 Products can be nicely wrapped if you buy them as a gift!
 The products are natural and of a high-quality!
 There is also a small L'Erbolario store located in the train station underground mall.